![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 Importing Your Inspections Into PIM

-Next, you will need to download this data into PIM on your device.
+Next, you will need to download the scheduled inspection data into PIM on your device.

 1. Navigate to the Import tab

-This is at the bottom of the app.
+This is located at the bottom of the app.

 2. Import the latest file from Chintaro Cloud

-Pulling down on the screen will refresh the data files.
-Once refreshed, tap on the latest file to open.
+Pull down on the screen to refresh the data files.
+Once refreshed, tap the latest file to open it.

 3. View imported inspections